kleinerman/dobie/docs/front_end_specs.rst

 Edit an Access
 --------------

 To edit and modify an access, an access should be selected.
-This can be done using the first access screen (Person -> Passage) or the second screen (Passage -> Person).
+This can be done using the first access screen (Person -> Door) or the second screen (Door -> Person).
 When an access is selected and "edit" button is pressed the following  window should appear.

 .. image:: images_front_end_specs/upd_access.png

-All the information of the access shown in the above window should be retrieved in the same way to retrieve all the accesses for a person (Person -> Passage screen) or to retrieve all the accesses of a passage (Passage -> Person screen) but just using the information needed for this access.
+All the information of the access shown in the above window should be retrieved in the same way to retrieve all the accesses for a person (Person -> Door screen) or to retrieve all the accesses of a door (Door -> Person screen) but just using the information needed for this access.

-For example, if the Day Accesses (Limited Access) of person with id = 7 and and passage with id = 6 should be edited from the Person -> Passage screen, the highlithed information of the GET response should be used to fill the information of the Edit Access window:
+For example, if the Day Accesses (Limited Access) of person with id = 7 and and door with id = 6 should be edited from the Person -> Door screen, the highlithed information of the GET response should be used to fill the information of the Edit Access window:

 **Method:** GET